The Three Promises:

 Goldsmith was shocked to see the gold ornaments as he himself had designed and made the ornaments for the king's younger brother.

 The younger brother had gone missing.
-The king was very sad and disheartened and hene the king had announced a reward prize for the person who could give information about his younger brother.
+The king was very sad and disheartened.
+The king announced a reward prize for the person who could give information about his younger brother.

 The goldsmith who was cunning thought to take the reward by giving false information about Aditya.
 Hence asking Adithya to rest for some time, the goldsmith went to the palace to meet the king.
 The goldsmith showed the gold ornaments to the king and said he found the culprit.